mrange/pt_src3/README.md

 Lots of retro on my mind now listening to the latest @retrohouruk and just read great post from @range_marten about emulating the Amiga Paula chip with high fidelity on the Atari

 > Thanks alot Mattias.
 Let's meet up next time I am in Gothenburg.

+### Rolf M

+Nice writeup, bringing back memories from a time long gone (although my period was a bit earlier and only in 8 bits...)

+> Thank you Rolf, 16 bit is too easy, 8 bit computing is the real challenge amirite?